leggedrobotics/raisimOgre/README.md

 raisimOgre is a visualizer for raisim.
 It is a simple wrapper around Ogre3d (https://www.ogre3d.org/), which is an open-source 3d rendering library.

 ## News
+- 2019/10/16, please pull ogre.
+I reported a skybox bug to ogre and added my fix to the forked repository.
 - Mesh functionality added in RAISIM.
 Now RAISIM can simulate any trimesh (including non-convex ones).
 ![alt-text-2](img/monkeys.gif "meshes")